Information for Permanency Support Program (PSP) service providers

 Family time remains important for children and their families and we need to be creative and use a range of strategies to see, support and connect with kids in care.
 Where appropriate, alternatives to face-to-face contact should be considered to maintain family relationships including through video conferencing, calls, messages and letters.

-We ask that agencies consider the following factors when making decisions about family time:
+You will need to continue to make decisions on a case-by-case basis.
+Consider the following factors when making decisions about family time: